NeptuneMagicSauce/CatPi/README.md

 ```

 # TODO
-- on quit: all driven pins to low
-- getting the weight from c++
-- print the weight
+- set up v19 for all 3 clangs: clang format clangd

+- libhx711: can we take out the implementation and do it in tree?
-- as a graphic widget
+- libhx711: is there a tare function?
+- libhx711: implement calibration

+- weight graphic widget: progress bar or circular dial?
 - with history: histogram?
 - tare button (saved and restored)

-- another sub panel
-- plug the relay from c++
-- into a button
+- on quit: all driven pins to low

 - logic "weight goes down <=> eat event"
 - logic "dispense when eaten and/or dispense > 10 minutes away"